-The 988 ha SAM Property is host to the SAM Zone, a volcanogenic massive sulphide (“VMS”) polymetallic deposit with a historical (non-43-101 compliant) resource of 29,024 tonnes at 2.95% Cu.
+The 1004 ha SAM Property hosts considerable potential for structurally hosted gold mineralization which is the main focus of ongoing exploration efforts.
+It is also host to the SAM Zone, a volcanogenic massive sulphide (“VMS”) polymetallic deposit with a historical (non-43-101 compliant) resource of 29,024 tonnes at 2.95% Cu.
 The property lies 15km west of Flin Flon Manitoba and approximately 10 km northwest of both the Flexar and Birch lake mines.

 The project is accessible by winter road or boat from Denare Beach to the north end of Amisk Lake where drill roads access the property.
 Float/ski plane can be used to access Wolverine Lake within the property.

-The claims are 100% owned by Eagle Plains with no underlying royalties or encumbrances.
+The claims are 100% owned by Taiga Gold Corp. with no underlying royalties or encumbrances.

-- Excellent geology highly prospective for VMS and orogenic gold mineralization
+- Excellent geology highly prospective for Orogenic gold and VMS mineralization

 - Prospective conductive trend to the east and west with limited drill testing